benvonh/benvonh/README.md

 ## About me...

 I am a mechatronics engineering student studying at **The University of Queensland**, Australia.
-I have worked in robotics for one year now on a project developing a controller software stack for the [ExoMotus](https://www.fftai.com/exomotus-m4-2/) exoskeleton robot.
+I have worked in robotics for one year now, developing a controller software stack for the [ExoMotus](https://www.fftai.com/exomotus-m4-2/) exoskeleton robot.

 In completing my undergrad degree, I will study for a semester in an exchange program with the **Technical University of Munich**, Germany, and explore the European continent before deciding whether to continue with a doctorate or look into industry practice.